harshbg/Sign-Language-Interpreter-using-Deep-Learning/README.md

 # Sign Language Interpreter using Deep Learning
-> A live sign language interpreter using live video feed from the camera.
+> A sign language interpreter using live video feed from the camera.
 The project was completed in 24 hours as part of final HackUNT19, the University of North Texas's annual Hackathon.

 ## Table of contents